FatemeBameri/Pytorch-Weakly-Anomaly-Detection/README.md

 ## Anomaly Detection

 ## Acknowledgement
 We appreciate the authors of the [I3D_Feature_Extraction](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet) and [RTFM](https://github.com/tianyu0207/RTFM) for the very organized codes.
-We start our implemetation based on their public code on their GitHub repository.
+We start our implemetation based on their repository.
-Our codebase is built based on .
-We really appreciate the authors for the nicely organized code!